-250 Meteorology.
-I, even-numbered years.
+years.
 Meteorology is the science that deals with the atmosphere, weather, climate, and weather forecasting.
 This course deals with the first three of these aspects of meteorology.
-Major components include: 1) consideration of the weather conditions that make up climate: temperature, solar radiation, clouds, precipitation, air pressure, and winds; 2) study of natural factors that influence weather conditions: altitude, latitude. and proximity to bodies of water and to mountains; and 3) description of climate with respect to the Earth as a whole, North America, and the Great Lakes Region, Some time is devoted to consideration of man's impact on climate through atmospheric pollution, and to the impact of climate on human civilization.
+Major components include: 1) consideration of the weather conditions that make up climate: temperature, solar radiation, clouds, precipitation, air pressure, and winds; 2) study of natural factors that influence weather conditions: altitude, latitude, and proximity to bodies of water and to mountains; and 3) description of climate with respect to the Earth as a whole, North America, and the Great Lakes Region.
+Some time is devoted to consideration of the impact of atmospheric pollution on climate, and to the impact of climate on human civilization.
 Lecture, discussion, activities in observation and in weather map reading.
 Prerequisite: Geography 100 or high school chemistry or equivalent.
 Mr. R. Blankespoor, Mr. L. Louters.